ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

   - diagnostic section: lines 30-42

     The information of which diagnostic script to run with which variables.
-The diagnostics section has some indents that are free to call.
+The diagnostics section has some indents that are free to be called.

     - the first indent (here: diag_timeseries_temperature) is the diagnostic’s name (a string without whitespace), used for setting up the respective